Battle of Islay: Background

-After the Treaty of Paucarpata had been repudiated, the Chilean government again dispatched its fleet of 5 battleships (Aquiles and Arequipeño, the corvettes Libertad and Valparaíso and the Monteagudo) under the command of Robert Simpson, to disrupt Peruvian commerce.
+After the Treaty of Paucarpata had been repudiated, the Chilean government again dispatched its fleet of 5 battleships (Aquiles and Arequipeño, the corvettes Libertad and Valparaíso and the Monteagudo) under the command of Roberto Simpson, to disrupt Peruvian commerce.
 On January 12, 1838, they met a Confederate squadron near the Peruvian port of Islay in what is known as the Naval Battle of Islay.
 The Confederate squadron was conformed by the Socabaya, Junín and Fundador under the command of commander Juan José Panizo.
 Simpson attacked, but Panizo managed to head him off for several hours until he escaped under the cover of darkness.
 Both sides claimed victory, but the result was mostly a stalemate ans did not affect the course of the war.

 Marshal Andres de Santa Cruz had distributed his ships, the corvette Socabaya and the brig Founder in Islay, commanded by the frigate Captain Juan José Panizo and the brig Junín in Arica, commanded by Commander Miguel Saldívar.

 On January 3, 1838, Commander Miguel Saldivar learned that Chile had rejected the treaty and that his squadron was heading to Peru and so he sailed to Islay to concentrate the Confederate naval forces, anchoring in that port on January 8.